 The body changes significantly during pregnancy.
 With the extra weight and change in body shape it can be hard to maintain exercise programs.
-Putting on a little weight during the pregnancy is recommended, though some women take advantage of being able to eat extra to store a few more pounds than needed for maintaining the health of the fetus.
+Putting on a little weight during the pregnancy is recommended, though some women take advantage of being able to eat extra to store a few more pounds than needed for maintaining the health of the fetus, and find later the desire to lose weight.

 Exercise after giving birth can hasten recovery, aid weight loss and improve muscle strength.
 You can start with gentle exercise, such as walking, as soon as you feel comfortable.
 This is usually a week after giving birth, and after you have had a check up with your doctor.
 After a caesarian, the you should wait at least six weeks for proper healing to take place.